Last Updated on: 5th August 2021, 12:04 pm

 Listen to the Episode “The Grand Place”

 Brussels, Belgium is an often-overlooked city, with neighboring capitals of Amsterdam and Paris stealing the spotlight.
 But Belgium is definitely much more than just great beer and chocolate.
 My guest today is Drew Vahrenkamp of The Wonders of the World podcast, and we sit down to chat about Brussels’ La Grand-Place, or Grand Place, the city’s central square.
 Drew is a self-described Belgiumphile, having studied there while in business school.
 As he told me, on his first trip to Brussels, he just decided to head to the center of the city to see what was there and was blown away by La Grand-Place.
-If you’ve never thought much about Brussels beyond its waffles or its famous fries, you’ll want to hear Drew discuss this gorgeous city.
+If you’ve never thought much about Brussels beyond its famous Belgian waffles or its famous fries, you’ll want to hear Drew discuss this gorgeous city.
 But don’t worry, we also talk about the beer.
+(Check out this great gay guide to Brussels for proof on how much the city has to offer)!

 The history of Brussels